HoudiniGraphql/houdini/README.md

     // ...

     // note: if you are upgrading from a previous version of houdini, you might
-    // have to generate your runtime before this type to be defined.
+    // have to generate your runtime for this type to be defined.
     defaultCachePolicy: CachePolicy.NetworkOnly,
 }
 ```